mochacinno-dev/Graphica/docs/about.md

 ## License

-Graphica is released under the GNU General Public License v3.0 (GPL-3.0).
+CocoaGUI is released under the GNU General Public License v3.0 (GPL-3.0).

 This means: